destel/rill/README.md

 - **I/O-bound tasks:** Channels are great for handling I/O-bound tasks, such as reading from or writing to files, network communication, or database operations.
 The overhead of channels is typically negligible compared to the time spent waiting for I/O operations to complete
+- **Heavy CPU-bound tasks:** For more computationally intensive tasks, such as complex string manipulation, parsing, encryption, or hash calculation, the overhead of channels becomes less significant compared to the overall processing time.
+  In these scenarios, using channels and rill can still provide an efficient way to parallelize the workload.
+See [benchmarks](https://github.com/destel/rill/wiki/Benchmarks) for more details.
 - **Light CPU-bound tasks:** When parallelizing a large number of small CPU-bound tasks, such as simple arithmetic operations, the overhead of channels can become significant.
 In such cases, using channels and goroutines may not provide the desired performance benefits.
-Benchmarks have shown that tasks should take at least several µs to benefit from channel-based concurrency.
-- **Heavy CPU-bound tasks:** For computationally intensive tasks, such as complex string manipulation, encryption, or hash calculation, the overhead of channels becomes less significant compared to the overall processing time.
-  In these scenarios, using channels and rill can still provide an efficient way to parallelize the workload

 If your use case requires high-performance calculations and you want to minimize the overhead of channels, you can consider alternative approaches or libraries.
 For example, it's possible to transform a slice without channels and